What is Scoliosis?

 Correction of spinal curvature in an adult is more challenging than in a child because the adult spine is rigid and…well, let’s just say it’s no longer in its prime.
 A child’s spine is more flexible and forgiving.
 In most cases, aside from its abnormal curvature, the spine of a young person with scoliosis has no other pathologic features—no disc degeneration, arthritis, calcification, bone spurs, or other unwelcome surprises.

-In an adult spine, on the other hand, the surgeon must not only address the abnormal curvature, but also find workarounds for unrelated structural issues, such as bone spurs or fractures.
-Fortunately, most of these anatomic landmines can be identified in advance, with the aid of MRI or other imaging techniques.
+In an adult spine, the surgeon must not only address the abnormal curvature, but also find workarounds for unrelated structural issues, such as bone spurs or fractures.
+Fortunately, most of these spinal conditions can be identified in advance with the aid of MRI or other imaging techniques.
 The surgeon can then account for them in his or her operative plan.

-Your options for ADS surgery depend in part on the presence or absence of co-morbidities.
-In doctor-speak, the word morbidity simply refers to disease.
+The word morbidity simply refers to disease.
 A co-morbidity, then, is a coexisting, usually chronic disease that you have along with scoliosis.
 Patients who have diabetes, heart or kidney failure, and other serious co-morbidities are at higher risk than those with no serious health problems.
-The same is true, of course, with any kind of surgery.

-In a keyhole procedure, the surgeon reaches the vertebrae and surrounding structures through an incision no larger in diameter than a dime.
+At Inspired Spine, the spinal surgeon reaches the vertebrae and surrounding structures through an incision no larger in diameter than a dime.
 A tube is then inserted through this opening, creating a tunnel through which surgical instruments can be passed.
 These instruments go straight to the spine through this canal, without cutting through the overlying musculature.

 Call Inspired Spine today at 727-MY-SPINE to speak with one of our Patient Care Coordinators.